Nettas/volterra-eks-vk8s-guide/README.rst

 .. figure:: _figures/aws_cli_config_4.png

 `1.9` There are three permission options available, but for this flow let's select **Attach existing policies directly**.
 This will show a list of the AWS managed and customer managed policies in your account.
-Tick **VolterraGuidePolicy** to apply to the new user.
+Tick **DemoEKSClusterPolicy** to apply to the new user.
 Click **Next: Tags** to move on.

 .. figure:: _figures/aws_cli_config_5.png